nikbearbrown/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/README.md

 🔬 **Labs:** Five hands-on labs + final project required for badge certification.
 🤝 **TA Office Hours:** Five TAs offering 2 hours/week each for lab support.

+## Strategic partnership with Anthropic

+Monday, March 17th, the university will announce a strategic partnership with Anthropic, which will immediately provide Claude enterprise licenses for all Faculty, Students, and Staff.

 ## **Workshop Schedule (1-hour per session)**

 ### **Week 1: Claude 3.7 Sonnet and Hybrid Reasoning**